Fox Photography's Wedding & Engagement shoot Guide

 Why do an engagement shoot?

-Speaking as both photographers and a married couple who also went through this, we feel the engagement shoot is so important which is why all of our wedding packages come with a free engagement shoot.
+Speaking as both photographers and a married couple who also went through this, we feel the engagement shoot is so important so we do encourage our couples to look into booking one of these sessions.

 We like to build a relationship with our clients and the engagement shoot is a great way in helping us get to know you better and for you to get to know us.